-If we are unable to obtain and enforce patent protection for our products, our business could be materially harmed.
+If we or our licensors are unable to obtain and enforce patent protection for our products and product candidates, our business could be materially harmed.

 Our success depends, in part, on our ability to protect proprietary methods and technologies that we develop or license under the patent and other intellectual property laws of the United States and other countries, so that we can prevent others from unlawfully using our inventions and proprietary information.
 However, we may not hold proprietary rights to some patents required for us to commercialize our proposed products.
-Although patent applications are in process, we presently do not hold any issued patents and none of the technology we license has been patented.
-Because certain U.S. patent applications are confidential until patents issue, such as applications filed prior to November 29, 2000, or applications filed after such date which will not be filed in foreign countries, third parties may have filed patent applications for technology covered by our pending patent applications without our being aware of those applications, and our patent applications may not have priority over those applications.
+Although numerous patent applications are in process, we presently do not hold any U.S.-issued patents and none of the technology we license has been patented in the U.S. Because certain U.S. patent applications are confidential until patents issue, such as applications filed prior to November 29, 2000, or applications filed after such date which will not be filed in foreign countries, third parties may have filed patent applications for technology covered by our pending patent applications without our being aware of those applications, and our patent applications may not have priority over those applications.
 For this and other reasons, we or our third-party collaborators may be unable to secure desired patent rights, thereby losing desired exclusivity.
 If licenses are not available to us on acceptable terms, we will not be able to market the affected products or conduct the desired activities, unless we challenge the validity, enforceability or infringement of the third party patent or otherwise circumvent the third party patent.